elmagnificogi/CSR_Bluetooth_Dongle_Simulate_NS_Pro_Controller/readme.md

 use CSR Bluetooth dongle simulate Nintendo Switch Pro Controller in windows，you could use it easily.

+- need specific bluetooth dongle : CSR8510 A10
+- easy to buy one，very cheap

 ![image-20210602021714708](https://i.loli.net/2021/06/02/JBWLrzdj9RYk4FU.png)

 more detail in my blog post